LuckyLapras/nyaaaaaaaaaaaaaafiles/README.md

 - wallpaper: from [muse dash](http://cdn.peroperogames.com/art#gallery_4-69) (also subject to change)
 - rofi themes: from [adi1090x's polybar themes](https://github.com/adi1090x/polybar-themes) (i used to use polybar)
 - font: [MesloLGS NF](https://github.com/romkatv/powerlevel10k#fonts)
-- dashboard: unless eww adds keyboard input, awesome widgets. may simplify this a lot tho and stick with rofi.
+- dashboard: [AlecsFerra's eww fork](https://github.com/AlecsFerra/eww) (may try my hand at porting these changes to a more recent version of eww)

 yeah.